auth0/docs/articles/quickstart/native/ios-swift/03-user-sessions.md

 ## Before Starting

 This tutorial assumes you're using the Lock library for handling login.
-Make sure you've integrated this library into your project and you're familiar with it. **If you're not sure, review the [Login Tutorial](/quickstart/native/ios-swift/01-login) first.**
+Make sure you've integrated this library into your project and you're familiar with it.
+If you're not sure, review the [login tutorial](/quickstart/native/ios-swift/01-login) first.

 ### Add the SimpleKeychain Dependency